anishaswain/Simple-JS-Projects/README.md

 Feel free to explore, contribute, and create your versions of these projects.
 Remember, the best way to learn is by doing!

 ## Table of Contents
-1. **To-Do List App**: Create a simple to-do list manager that allows users to add, remove, and mark tasks as complete.
+1. To-Do List App: Create a simple to-do list manager that allows users to add, remove, and mark tasks as complete.

-2. **Calculator**: Build a basic calculator that can perform addition, subtraction, multiplication, and division.
+2. Calculator: Build a basic calculator that can perform addition, subtraction, multiplication, and division.

-3. **Countdown Timer**: Create a countdown timer that displays the time remaining until a specific date or event.
+3. Countdown Timer: Create a countdown timer that displays the time remaining until a specific date or event.

 4. Quiz App: Develop a quiz application with multiple-choice questions and keep track of scores.